filippos1994/Gan_mri_aug/README.md

 2. GAN models
     - GAN architecture and training script.
     - Weights.
-    - Sample generated images.
-    - A notebook for empirically evaluating the generated images, through a k-NN model.
 3. Classification
     - Script that combines GAN-generated images with real ones, at different ratios, to create new augmented images for the subsequent experiments.
     - ResNet18 architecture and training scripts.